abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  27 /a/b/c/ab.c

 while for last modification time with -t, and with -st for both
-it always searchs for in as many directories depths as the OS limits
+it always searchs for as many directories depths available as the OS can manage,
-to limit directory depth put option with -d1, -d2 or -d3... so forth,
+to limit the directory depth put -d option, e.g. current and 1 directory below, with -d2; current and 2 directories below with -d3... so on,

-it may be navigated in absolute path
+it may be navigated in absolute path way
 $ cd /z
 $ Tes@Linux /z
 $ l /a/b/c/m*.c